csixteen/jogger/README.md

 }
 ```

+# Options

+There are currently two options that you can pass to `jogger.Run`:
+- `jogger.NoOutput()` - in case you want to suppress the output
+- `jogger.Timeout(d time.Duration)` - in case you want to change the default timout after which the process gets killed.

 # Contributing

 If you find any issues or want to add any functionality, feel free to submit a Pull-request.